 Abakus makes marketing measurement and optimization easy with software.
 Abakus’ patented technology platform analyses marketing activity, across all channels, in real-time.
 It explains what is working, why, and how to optimize for performance.

 Abakus uses multivariate analysis to compute the incremental contribution of all marketing elements simultaneously.

-Abakus integrations with leading technology providers all you to incorporate data from all existing sources into one place.
-No additional tags or pixels required.
+Abakus integrates with leading technology providers and allows you to incorporate data from all existing sources into once place.

 No longer do you have to wait for analytics.
 Abakus’ easy-to-use software platform allows you to make timely marketing decisions with daily updates.

 The interactive, predictive optimization dashboard makes optimizing your campaign easy.
 Know the impact of changes before you even make them.

 Advanced segmentation and split funnel analysis let you see which marketing is reaching your customer segments.